matwilso/matwilso.github.io/_drafts/sim2real.md

 > For sim2real robot learning, our main focus should be on learning simulators.

 If we want to get much further in robot learning with sim2real approaches, then our main focus should be on improving our simulators --- specifically by learning them.
 We should collect data from the real world to learn friction and contact models, sensor models, and actuator models.
 And we should incorporate them in the simulator loop.

+Running things in simulation is just easier.
+And it changes the types of things you can do and the approaches you can use.
+There are huge benefits in automating things.
+Working in simulation is just so different than working in reality.
+It unlocks different modes.
+Could be nice for people to get started.
+As software, it can be distributed instantly.
+It is just information.
+Sim2real is an exciting direction